gordonmannen/Projects/README.md

 ----------
-**Programming languages/Technology that I want to learn more about**
+**Programming languages/Technology that I want to learn more about:**

  - Java
  - C++